tim-smart/effect-rx/README.md

 ## `@effect/rpc` integration

-You can use the `AtomRpc` module to create an Atom that can call RPCs.
+You can use the `AtomRpc` module to create an RPC client with integration with `effect-atom`.
 It offers apis for both queries and mutations.

 ```ts
 import {